Review of Taj Curry House in Kingston, Ontario

 Know Before You Go

-As usual, I like to check how a restaurant does in their most recent health inspection.
+As usual, I like to check how a restaurant does in its most recent health inspection.
 Know Before You Go is a website run by the Local Health Unit.
 They report their health inspection results on this website.
 I can see on the website that there was an inspection in January 2017, but no details of the report are shown.
 So I'm not sure how they did with no data available.

 The Final Verdict